PolymerElements/paper-icon-button/README.md

 | `--paper-icon-button-disabled` | Mixin for a disabled button | `{}` |
 | `--paper-icon-button-hover` | Mixin for button on hover | `{}` |

-To style the internal icon, please see the `Polymer.IronIcon` documentation.
+See `Polymer.IronIcon` for a list of custom properties used to style the internal `iron-icon`.

 <!-- No docs for <paper-icon-button-light> found. -->